abhibansal60/backend-mentorship/Readme.md

 - PyMongo doesn't support saving date instances.
 The server doesn't have a type for dates without times, so there would have to be some convention used to save dates without times.
 If you need to save a date your client should convert it to a datetime instance, and you can save that.
   - So datetime.date.today() should be replaced with datetime.datetime.today()
-- *id resolution problem*: I am just stuck at one point that Id we provide while creating the object say id: "S1", it gets converted to BSON Object ID because we are using ObjectId(id) before and as it gets save to mongodb something like "6551eb387e7bc34af6695746", But then while searching I still have to search by "6551eb387e7bc34af6695746" and not S1, which is weird, I must be missing the trick here [?]
+- *id resolution problem*: I am just stuck at one point the Id we provide while creating the object say id: "S1", it gets converted to BSON Object ID because we are using ObjectId(id) before and as it gets save to MongoDB something like "6551eb387e7bc34af6695746", But then while searching I still have to search by "6551eb387e7bc34af6695746" and not S1, which is weird, I must be missing the trick here [?]
 - We have used [Motor](https://motor.readthedocs.io/en/stable/tutorial-asyncio.html) to use mongodb with asynci in python
 - References from https://www.mongodb.com/developer/languages/python/python-quickstart-fastapi/#creating-the-application helped to shape the application